 Assessment Methods: Readiness vs Potential

 The limitation: stages are broad and age-bound.
-They don't capture the specificity of what a child can and can't do.
-Also, as noted earlier, children are rarely uniformly in one stage across all domains.
+They do not capture the specificity of what a child can and cannot do, and children are rarely uniformly in one stage across all domains.
+Classic conservation tasks also depend on language, trust and test design: McGarrigle and Donaldson's "Naughty Teddy" conservation work showed that some young children performed better when the task made social sense (McGarrigle & Donaldson, 1974).

-Piaget vs Vygotsky comparison diagram showing key differences in educational theory and classroom practise
+Piaget vs Vygotsky comparison diagram showing key differences in educational theory and classroom practice

 Side-by-side comparison table: Piaget vs Vygotsky educational theories comparison